 Have Large Totes or Laundry Baskets

-If having too much stuff and clutter is what is making your home untidy then have a large tote or a laundry basket handy.
+If having too much stuff and clutter is what is making your home untidy then have a large tote or laundry basket handy.
 Take 5 minutes and grab anything you see that is not in its proper place and put it in the tote.

-This is a super-fast way to pick up your home before company stops by.
+This is a super-fast way to pick up your home before your company stops by.
 If it’s a cute tote it can even be a part of the room’s decor, just shove it under the coffee table or on a bookshelf.
 Or if you are using a laundry basket you can shove it in a closet or in a bedroom, out of sight.

 Have the Right Supplies

 You probably have a cleaning closet or bucket that is overflowing with different types of cleaning products.
 While each of these serves a different purpose, most of them probably are not necessary and they make cleaning seem overwhelming!
-Having a few key cleaning supplies can make each chore go quicker so you can get more accomplished.
+Having a few key cleaning supplies can make each chore go quickly so you can get more accomplished.

 I’m not saying that you should throw away all your cleaning supplies.
 You will probably want these for more of a deep cleaning project, such as spring cleaning, but they are mostly unnecessary for day-to-day cleaning.